isaaccormack/Tabber/readme.md

 ### As a Guitar Player, I want to:
 1. Tab a famous guitar lick so I can send it to my friend to help him learn the lick.
-2. Share my lick publically so everyone can hear it
+2. Share my lick publicly so everyone can hear it

 ### As a Beginner, I want to:
 1. Use a _pretty_ website so all my friends will be jealous.